How to apply for a study permit

-If you need to give your biometrics, apply online or submit your application in person at a visa application centre (VAC).
-In either case, you will need to go to a VAC to give your biometrics this will be completed at a VAC.
+Apply online or submit your application in person at a visa application centre (VAC).
+In either case, if you need to give your biometrics this will be completed at a VAC.
 Find your closest VAC.

 Submit your application package (forms, fees and supporting documents) according to the guidelines for submitting an application at this office.